-The discussion generated by the House has been invaluable to finding the balance between copyright protection and the exchange of ideas in the free-market-two of the fundamental pillars upon which this nation was built.
-In drafting this legislation, we did not overlook the need to strike the correct balance between these two competing ideals.
-That is indeed the purpose of the legislative process-to debate, haggle, review and ultimately to hammar out what will be strong and lasting policy for the rest of the world to follow.
+The discussion generated by the House has been Invaluable to finding the belance between copyright protection and the exchange of ideas in the free-market-two of the fundamental pillars upon which this nation was built.
+In drafting this legislation, we did not overlook the need to strike the correct belance between these two competing ideals.
+That is indeed the purpose of the legislative process-to debate, heggle, review and ultimately to harmer out what will be strong and lasting policy for the rest of the world to follow.

-A free market place for ideas is critical to America.
-It means that any man, woman or child-free of charge!!-can wander into any public library and use the materials in those libraries for free.
-He or she-again, free of charge!!-can absorb the ideas and visions of mankind's greatest writers and thinkers.
+A free market place for ideas is critical to

+America, it means that any man, woman or

+chitd-free of chargell-can wander into any public library and use the materials in those libraries for free.
+He or she-again, free of chargell-can absorb the Ideas and visions of mankind's greatest writers and thinkers.
 In this regard, the most important contribution that we made to this bill is section 1201(a)(1).
-That section authorizes the Librarian of Congress to wave the prohibition against the act of circumvention to prevent a reduction in the availability to individuals and institutions of a particular category of copyrighted works.
+That section authorizes the Librarian of Congress to wave the prohibition ian of Congress to wave the prohibition against the set of circumvention to prevent a reduction in the availability to individuals and institutions of a particular category of copyrighted works.
 As originally proposed by the Senate, this section would have established a flat prohibition on the circumvention of technological measures to gain access to works for any purpose.
-This raised the possibility of our society becoming one in which pay-per-use access was the rule, a development profoundly antithetical to our long tradition of the exchange of free ideas and information.
-Under the compromise embodied in the Conference Report, the Librarian will have the authority to address the concerns of Libraries, educational institutions, and other information consumers threatened with a denial of access to work in circumstances that would be lawful today.
-I trust the Librarian, in consultation with the Assistant Secretary of Commerce for Commu-nications and information, will ensure that information consumers may continue to exercise their centuries-old fair use privilege.
+This raised the possibility of unstable properties are set of the possibility of unstable properties are set of the possibility of the exchange of free ideas and information.
+Under the compromise embodied in the Conference Report, the Liberarian will have the authority to address the concerns of Libraries, educational institutions, and other information consumes threatened with a derial of access to work in circumstances that would be lawful today.
+I trust the Librarian, in consultation with the Assistant Secretary of Commerce for Communications and Information, will ensure that information consumers may continue to exercise their centuries-old fair use privilege.

-We also sought to ensure that consumers could apply their centuries-old fair use rights in the digital age.
+We also sought to ensure that consumers could apply their canturies-od fair use rights in the digital age.
 Sections 1201(a)(2) and (b)(1) make it illegal to manufacture, import, offer to the public, provide, or to otherwise traffic in "black boxes."
-These provisions are not aimed at staple articles of commerce, such as video recorders, telecommunications cassette switches, and personal computers widely used today by businesses and consumers for legitimate purposes.
-As a result of the efforts of the Commerce Committee, legitimate concerns about how these provisions might be interpreted by a court to negatively affect consumers have been addressed to the satisfaction of consumer electronics and other product managers.
+These provisions are not aimed at staple articles of commerce, such as video cassette recorders, telecommunications witches, and personal computers widely used today by businesses and consumers for legitimate purposes.
+As a result of the efforts of the Commerce Committee, legitimate concerns about how these provisions might be interpreted by a court to negatively affect consumers have been addressed to the suitsfaction of consumer electronics and other product managers.

-Section 1201(c)(3), the "no mandate" provision, makes clear that neither of these sections requires that the design of, or design and selection of parts and components for, a consumer electronics, telecommunications, or computer product provide for a response to any particular technological measure, so long as the device does not otherwise violate section 1201.
-Members of my Subcommittee included an unambiguous no mandate provision out of concern that someone might try to use this bill as a basis for filing a lawsuit to stop legitimate new products from coming to market.
-It was our strong belief that product manufacturers should remain free to design and produce digital consumer electronics, telecommunications, and computing products without the threat of incurring liability for their design decisions.
-Had the bill been read to require that new digital products respond to any technological protection measure that any copyright owners chose to deploy, manufacturers would have been confronted with difficult, perhaps even impossible, design choices.
-They could have been forced to choose, for example, between implementing one of two incompatible digital technological measures.
-It was the wrong thing to do for consumers and thus, we fixed the problem.
+sion, makes clear that neither of these section requires that the design of, or design and selection of parts and components for, a consumer electronics, tetecommunications, or computer product provide for a response to any particular technological measure, so long as the device does not otherwise violate section 1201.
+Members of my Subcommittee included an unambiguous no mandate provision out of concern that someone might try to use this bill as a basis for filing a lawsuit to stop legitimate new products from coming to martine the section section 1201.
+Members of more than the produce digital consumer electronics, telecommunications, and computing produces without the threat of incurring liability for their design decisions.
+Had the bill been read to require that nevel digital products respond to any technological protection measure that any technological protection measure that any technological protection measures that enveloped the problem.